-You were brought up in a nuclear family that taught you many things to prepare for adult life.
+You were brought up in a nuclear that taught you many things to prepare for adult life.
 You learned that as an individual you could aspire to greatness, and that to be ambitious and strategic were attributes that could lead to success.
-You believe that success is defined by your personal achievements and that in this competitive world, it is good to be on top.
-In order to be successful, you were taught to work hard, be patient, think positively, endure hardship, persevere through adversity, and look for support.
+You believe that success is defined by your personal achievements and that i this competitive world, it is good be on top.
+In order to be successf you were taught to work hard, be patient, think positively, endure hardship, persevere through adversity, and look for support.
 When you made mistakes, you felt guilty.
-You learned that adversity is part of life, and that going through tough times will help you on your path to success.
-You were taught to walk this world with purpose.
-You learned that you can make choices about your life, and plan for your own success.
+You learned that adversity is part of life, and that going through tougl times will help you on your path t success.
+You were taught to walk world with purpose.
+You learned t can make choices about your life, and plan for your own success.